 The MEA commissions, committees and task forces (CCTF) are advisory to the MEA Board of Directors.
 These groups annually receive charges from the Board of Directors, which are the focus of the year’s work.
 Typically these bodies meet in September, October and February.Membership on a commission is by election of the Representative Assembly or by appointment by the MEA vice president with the consent of the MEA Board of Directors.
 Members to committees and task forces are appointed by the MEA vice president with the consent of the MEA Board of Directors.
-If you are interested in serving on one of the following groups, please complete the CCTF Data Form and mail it to: Office of the Vice President, Michigan Education Association, PO Box 2573, East Lansing, MI 48826-2573.
+If you are interested in serving on one of the following groups, please complete the CCTF Application and mail it to: Office of the Vice President, Michigan Education Association, PO Box 2573, East Lansing, MI 48826-2573.

 - To assist with the function of the organization;

 - To advise MEA or its sister companies; and

 Charge: To help ensure that the education of our students and the working environments of our members are of the highest quality.